Plan a memorable Mother's Day | www.lokmattimes.com

 Plan a memorable Mother's Day

-New Delhi, May 7 Make your mother feel special this Mother's Day by treating her like a Queen on this occasion with small weekend getaways or a lavish Sunday Brunch.
-Here is a list of a few places where you can make your mother feel priceless this holiday season.
+New Delhi, May 8 Make your mother feel special this Mother's Day by treating her like a Queen with a weekend getaways or a lavish Sunday Brunch.
+Here is a list of a few places where you can make your mother feel special.

 Shangri-La, Bengaluru

-This Mother's Day at Shangri-La Bengaluru, guests can transport their moms to b Cafe and host her with a mouth-watering brunch, treat her to a relaxing spa treatment, or gift her with exclusive Shangri-La vouchers or a Do-it-yourself Cake.
+This Mother's Day at Shangri-La Bengaluru, guests can treat their moms to b Cafe and host her with a mouth-watering brunch, treat her to a relaxing spa treatment, or gift her with exclusive Shangri-La vouchers or a Do-it-yourself cake.

-This special Mother's Day Brunch will be available on 8th May 2022 from 12.30 p.m. to 4 p.m. and starts at Rs.
-2650 plus taxes including a mommy-special surprise takeaway, with compliments.
+This special Mother's Day Brunch will be available on May 8, 2022, from 12.30 p.m. to 4 p.m. and starts at Rs 2,650 plus taxes, including a mommy-special surprise takeaway, with compliments.

 Weekend getaway at Six Senses Fort Barwara